kodethon/Problem-Adapter/README.md

 The folder should contain the folders named after the problem

-## Getting the Programs
+# Getting the Programs

 scrape.py and parse.py must be in same directory.

+## Scraping

-### Scraping
+### Step 1.

-1. In scrape.py, edit pages variable to point to a dictionary of links, where the key is the subtopic and the value is a list of URLs.
+In scrape.py, edit pages variable to point to a dictionary of links, where the key is the subtopic and the value is a list of URLs.

+### Step 2.
-2. To scrape, call scrape_links and pass in the PAGES variable and the TOPIC as a string.
+To scrape, call scrape_links and pass in the PAGES variable and the TOPIC as a string.
     - Generates directories to path 'raw/TOPIC/SUBTOPIC' (parallel to scrape.py and parse.py) and creates
       an HTML file for raw scraped HTML from each link.

-### Parsing
+## Parsing

-1. In parse.py, change TOPIC to TOPIC used in scrape.py.
+In parse.py, change TOPIC to TOPIC used in scrape.py.